kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone.md

 > - Pages are lowercased TSX files (`index.tsx`)
 > - API routes are lowercased TS files (`feed.ts`)

 In `CreateTweetForm.tsx` we call the same `useFeed()` hook as in `Feed.tsx`, and we additionally make use of the `mutate` export from swr.
-This allows us to change the state of the data retrieved locally in our react app, making use of swr's caching capabilities.
+This allows us to change the local state of our feed to reflect the change, even before it's registered by the server, so the user can see their new tweet right away.

 ```tsx
 import { Button, message } from "antd"